US Building Industry Struggling to Fill Available Skilled Worker Positions

 “We’re throwing the kitchen sink at it right now and trying everything.
 As an example, Atlanta has 865 first-year electrical apprentices.
 That’s the story across the country.
 We’re working overtime and weekends, but there’s a limit to that.
 We’re trying to build the future workforce, but what do we do right now?”

-According to the National Association of Home Builder’s economic outlook, the average annual number of occupational openings in construction totals approximately 723,000 a year.
-Any increase in available workers will depend on the available education and, more importantly, the younger generation’s interest in filling the gap for retiring specialty contractors.
+According to the National Association of Home Builder’s (NAHB) economic outlook, there are about 723,000 job openings in construction per year.
+Any increase in available workers to fill those openings will depend on education and training and, more importantly, the younger generation’s interest in filling the gap created by retiring specialty contractors.

-The result, according to Flynn, is that the building industry has to slow down expectations of meeting the needs of Americans desperate for more affordable housing.
+The unavoidable result, according to Flynn, is that the building industry will lag in meeting the needs of Americans desperate for more affordable housing.

 “Hey, some projects are just going to have to be delayed.
 Business owners need to strategically wait six months or a year, and then you throw in hurricanes.
 There’s no waiting there,” he said.